-Storied Waters is part travelogue, part literary history, part natural history and part fishing porn.
+Storied Waters, published by Stackpole Books in 2019, is part travelogue, part literary history, part natural history and part fishing porn.
 The book recounts my epic six-week odyssey to visit fabled fly fishing destinations mentioned in literature, from Maine to Wisconsin and Michigan and back, with quotes and excerpts from dozens of writers and over 80 beautiful color photos.
-Signed copies are available now from me through this website.
 You can buy the book, in paperback or digital format, from your favorite bookstore or on-line retailer.
 Better yet, you can buy a signed copy directly from me by clicking here.

 Here's what they are saying about Storied Waters: